.jpeg)

 “Create a serverless endpoint using my template called jacobs-comfyui.”

-Behind the scenes, your IDE routes that natural-language request to your LLM, which selects the right MCP tool (create-endpoint), fills in the parameters, and fires it off to RunPod.
+Behind the scenes, your IDE routes that natural-language request to your LLM, which selects the right MCP tool (create-endpoint), fills in the parameters, and fires it off to Runpod.
 A few seconds later, your endpoint is live.

 No terminal.
 No docs.
 Just code and chat.